RiverMamba: A State Space Model for Global River Discharge and Flood Forecasting: Related works

-\textbf{State space model (SSMs) and the Mamba family.} Linear SSMs \cite{Linear_SSM} and structured SSMs (S4) \cite{S4} and (S5) \cite{S5} were primarily introduced to handle long-sequence modeling in NLP.
+\textbf{State space model (SSMs) and the Mamba family.} Linear SSMs \cite{Linear_SSM} and structured SSMs like S4 \cite{S4} and S5 \cite{S5} were primarily introduced for long-sequence modeling in NLP.
 Recently, Mamba \cite{mamba} introduced the selective scan mechanism, enabling efficient training and linear-time inference.
-Built upon Mamba, VMamba \cite{vmamba} and Vim \cite{vimmamba} in the vision domain were introduced as appealing alternatives to the quadratic complexity of Vision Transformer \cite{ViT} while improving scaling efficiency on long token sequences.
-A series of works were then conducted for tasks like image generation \cite{DiMSUM, zigmamba}, image classification \cite{NEURIPS2024_89b89c04, GroupMamba}, video understanding \cite{videomamba, chen2024video}, motion generation \cite{motionmamba}, dense action anticipation \cite{zatsarynna2025manta}, and point cloud processing \cite{pointmamba, NEURIPS2024_947b6383}.
-In this work, we model river points as one sequence and apply SSM Mamba to connect the routing of channel networks globally.
+Built upon Mamba, VMamba \cite{vmamba} and Vim \cite{vimmamba} in the vision domain were introduced as appealing alternatives to the quadratic complexity of vision transformers \cite{ViT} while improving scaling efficiency on long token sequences.
+A series of works have adapted Mamba to tasks like image generation \cite{DiMSUM, zigmamba}, image classification \cite{NEURIPS2024_89b89c04, GroupMamba}, video understanding \cite{videomamba, chen2024video}, motion generation \cite{motionmamba}, dense action anticipation \cite{zatsarynna2025manta}, and point cloud processing \cite{pointmamba, NEURIPS2024_947b6383}.
+In this work, we propose a Mamba-based approach for global river discharge and flood forecasting.